vaquerizaslab/chess/README.md

   - inter-species comparisons (default)
   - intra-species comparisons using the `--genome-scan` flag.

-The default mode will use the the queries whole genome Hi-C to check how the similarity between the reference and query compares to the similarity between the reference and any other region of the same size as the query.
+The default mode will use the queries whole genome Hi-C to check how the similarity between the reference and query compares to the similarity between the reference and any other region of the same size as the query.
 Using that information, the comparison between the reference and the query will be assigned a z-score and a p-value which can be used to rank multiple reference - query pairs according to their similarity.

 The intra-species mode will only allow comparisons between matrices of equal size and is intended for finding changes in Hi-C data between biological conditions.
 The ouput will only contain a similarity score.
 The regions with the lowest scores are the least similar between both conditions, as assessed by CHESS.